mitmath/18336/README.md

 **Textbooks & Other Reading**: Recommended reading will be posted as the class progresses.
 There is no textbook for the course, but the following books may be useful:
 * Strauss "Partial Differential Equations: An Introduction".
-An advanced undergrad intrdouction to PDEs.
+An advanced undergrad introduction to PDEs.
 * Boyd "Chebyshev and Fourier Spectral Methods".
 Very readable and [available online](http://depts.washington.edu/ph506/Boyd.pdf).
 * LeVeque "Finite difference methods for ordinary and partial differential equations".
 * LeVeque "Finite volume methods for hyperbolic problems".